Below are descriptions of great places to see

 Turnstones, a Greylag Goose/Canada Goose couple and their offspring, and

 a Juniper Hairstreak.
-Pictured: Prickly Pears and a Scallop shell.
+Pictured: Prickly Pear cactuses (Opuntia

-This is a horticultural garden, with
+This is a horticultural garden

 many new species patented by NCSU faculty.
 Butterflies: